vipulnaik/diet-exercise-health/events/2026/2026-01-10-pfizer-covid-vaccine-updated-booster-dose.md

 * Packing / prep reminder for the night prior: I added a calendar reminder for the night of Friday 2026-01-09.

+### 2026-01-08: started pause of hand gripper exercises and strength exercises

+On Thursday 2026-01-08, I started the planned pause of hand gripper exercises and strength exercises for the upcoming COVID vaccine appointment on Saturday 2026-01-10.
+I still did jogging as usual.

+### 2026-01-08 evening: completed weather check

+On the evening of 2026-01-08, I completed the weather check, as planned, for the time of the vaccine.
+I confirmed that rain was not expected at the time, and the weather was not too bad (it was colder than ideal, but okay).